Shahablo/medcodepro/GroupProject/Design-Individual/ntadili3/design-description.md

     **This requirement is satisfied by the Job class itself.
 JobComparer is composed of 0..\* Job objects.
 Entering a new job offer will be done using the addJobOffer()**
     ***
     **Point "c." will be handled by the GUI.**
+    **If canCompare field is true, and currentJob is not null (meaning there is a currentJob + one or more job offers) The GUI will show a "Compare With Current Job" button that is linked to "compareTwoJobs" method.**
+    - j1 parameter will be prefilled with the currentJob from the JobComparer class (prefilled, so no input required from the user)
+    - j2 parameter will be linked to the newly created job offer (prefilled, so no input required from the user)

 ***

 4. > When adjusting the comparison settings, the user can assign integer weights to: